jump-cellpainting/2024_Chandrasekaran_Morphmap/00.download-and-process-annotations/README.md

 - `Anomaly`: Any anamalous behavior observed during data generation or analysis
 - `Density`: Cell seeding density
 - `Polybrene`: Indicates whether Polybrene is present or absent

+### Gene ontology annotation
+The annotation files were downloaded as described in `06.process-gene-ontology-annotations.ipynb` and stored in the `input/` folder.
+Then they were processed in the notebook `06.process-gene-ontology-annotations.ipynb` and the processed file was written to `output/gene-ontology-annotations.tsv.gz`.
+The file contains the following columns.

+- `gene`: Gene symbol.
+- `go_bp_list`: A list of `|` separated Biological Process GO terms.
+- `go_cc_list`: A list of `|` separated Cellular Component GO terms.
+- `go_mf_list`: A list of `|` separated Molecular Function GO terms.

+### Homologue data
+Homologue data was downloaded from https://ftp.ncbi.nih.gov/pub/HomoloGene/build68/homologene.data and stored in the `input/` folder.
+The was processed in the notebook `07.process-homologue-data.ipynb` and the processed file was written to `output/homologue_data.tsv.gz`.
+The file contains the following columns (the columns names are not in the file).

+- HID (HomoloGene group id)
+- Taxonomy ID
+- Gene ID
+- Gene Symbol
+- Protein gi
+- Protein accession

+### Wikipathway annotations
+Wikipathway annotations were downloaded from